Osgoode Bursaries

 Michael P.S.
 Spearing ’65 Bursary

 This bursary was established in memory of Michael Spearing, a graduate of Osgoode Hall Law School in the Class of 1965.
 Michael built a successful career in corporate and commercial law that began in Toronto and continued in Vancouver where he could also pursue his love of sailing.
 Throughout his 40-year legal career he was respected for his integrity, intelligence, humility, and willingness to lend a helping hand.
 Coming from modest roots himself, Michael’s wish was to help JD students from similar means complete their law degree.
+This bursary will be given annually to a student in the 2nd or 3rd year of the JD program who is committed to a career practising law and who demonstrates financial need.

 Barry A. Spiegel, QC Award

 This award was created in loving memory of Barry Alan Spiegel, a graduate of Osgoode Hall Law School in 1960.
 Upon graduation, Barry clerked for Chief Justice Ian McRuer and subsequently went into private practice, as a generalist corporate commercial lawyer and then in health law.
 Barry was deeply committed to the practice of law.
 Additionally, he was passionate in his mentoring and teaching of students and associates, many of whom continue to relay anecdotes regarding his candour, sharp mind and humour.
+This award will be given annually to a JD student in financial need with preference given to a student who demonstrates an interest in health law.

 The Honourable Paul I. B. and Mrs. Tevis Staniszewski Award